conanzahn/Tax-Calculator-Website/README.md

-# VisualCortex Frontend Exercise
+# Tax Calculator Web App

 ## Introduction

 This tax calculator website was implemented by using React, Typescript, SASS, React-Redux, React-Router, HTML.

-You can check deployment in this [site]: (https://react-ts-9jrkrz.stackblitz.io)
+You can check the implementation [here:](https://stackblitz.com/edit/react-ts-9jrkrz?file=README.md).

 ## Structure